 To the uninitiated, RP equates to ‘Responsible Person’, DRP the ‘Deputy Responsible Person’, AP the ‘Authorised Person’, and CP, the ‘Competent Person’.
 All these ‘formal’ roles are documented within current relevant HSE and Dept. of Health HTM] water safety guidance.

-ACoP L8 and HTM 04-01 - What does the Guidance Say?
+What are the ACoP L8 and HTM 04-01 and what does the Guidance Say?

 The ACoP L8 applies to all organisations that have a foreseeable risk of Legionnaires’ disease to manage.